 - Save important contacts: Put down a list of people you can contact in case of an emergency.
 These should include numbers of nearby hospitals, doctors, neighbours, friends, and relatives.

-- Be aware of the medical services and medical professionals near you: There are several websites that provide you with a complete database of doctors along with their specialties, clinic/hospital address, contact numbers, and timings.
+- Be aware of the medical services and medical professionals near you: There are several websites that provide you with a complete database of doctors along with their specialities, clinic/hospital address, contact numbers, and timings.

 - Maintain a file for your medical records: Do not discard any reports or prescriptions.
 File all of it X-rays, CT scans, MRI, etc.

-- Invest in Medical Insurance: A lot of people are skeptical about buying medical insurance.
+- Invest in Medical Insurance: A lot of people are sceptical about buying medical insurance.
 However, given the current cost of healthcare, it is highly advisable that you invest in medical insurance.
 There are several health insurances available and you can always ask an agent to suggest the right one for you.
 Make sure to read the terms and conditions of the insurance.

 - Get some basic training: Take the time out to undertake some basic life support courses.
 There are conducted by hospitals all over.
 CPR can mean life and death when dealing with an unresponsive person or someone who’s heart has stopped working.